 "When we actually started looking we approached the main brokers and also used other useful sources like the internet, local websites and local estate agents," explains Simon.

 "The problem we found was that most agents are based in London and it seemed to me that they were seriously over-valuing properties.
-They were placing businesses on the general market rather than on the local market.
+They were placing businesses

 "I feel they weren't sympathetic to rural areas, and I'm not talking just about just Wales."